Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 38-32 in games they were listed as the moneyline favorite (winning 54.3% of those games).
+- The Mariners have won 54.9% of the games this season when they were the moneyline favorite (39-32).

-- The Mariners have an implied moneyline win probability of 54.5% in this game.
+- The implied moneyline probablility in this matchup gives the Mariners a 58.3% chance to win.

-- In the 109 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 54 times (54-52-3).
+- Seattle has had an over/under set by oddsmakers 110 times, and have combined with opponents to go over the total in 55 of those games (55-52-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!